Oto-Lawn-Care/oto-takehometest-backend/README.md

 # oto-takehometest-kindle
 ### Take home coding test - Kindle backend

-Thank you for chosing to interview with OtO!
+Thank you for choosing to interview with OtO!
 Below are the instructions for your take home coding test:

 1. The details of your task are mentioned in the `TASK.md` file